Anahata

+Anāhata (Sanskrit: अनाहत, IAST: Anāhata, meaning “unstruck”) is the fourth primary chakra described in Hindu yogic, Shakta, and Buddhist tantric traditions.
+It is traditionally associated with the heart region and is linked to concepts of balance, emotional regulation, compassion, and relational awareness in classical yoga and tantra literature.

 Etymology

-In Sanskrit Anahata means "sound produced without touching two parts" and at the same time it means "pure" or "clean, stainless".
+In Sanskrit, Anāhata means "sound produced without touching two parts" and at the same time it means "pure" or "clean, stainless".
 The name of this chakra signifies the state of freshness that appears when we are able to become detached and to look at the different and apparently contradictory experiences of life with a state of openness (expansion).
-Normally we are not used to the effect produced by the confrontation of the two opposite forces.
-At the level of Anahata chakra appears the possibility to integrate the two opposite forces and obtain the effect (sound, in this case), without the two forces being confronted (without touching of the two parts).
-This energy is specific to cooperation and integration, which brings peace and a new perspective in a world which, up to this level (considering only the energies specific to the first three centres of force: Muladhara, Swasdhistana and Manipura) was made only of a more or less conscious confrontation between opposite forces.
+Normally, we are not used to the effect produced by the confrontation of the two opposite forces.
+At the level of the Anahata chakra appears the possibility to integrate the two opposite forces and obtain the effect (sound, in this case), without the two forces being confronted (without touching the two parts).
+This energy is specific to cooperation and integration, which brings peace and a new perspective in a world which, up to this level (considering only the energies specific to the first three centres of force: Muladhara, Swadhisthana and Manipura) was made only of a more or less conscious confrontation between opposite forces.
 The name Anahata suggests, in fact, the synergetic effect of the interaction of energies at this level.

+Role of Love

+In yogic traditions, the Anāhata, or heart chakra, is associated with compassion, emotional openness, and the capacity for unconditional love.
+This chakra is described as the energetic center that integrates emotional experience and relational connection.
+Writers such as Anodea Judith note that practices cultivating empathy, forgiveness, and loving awareness are believed to help regulate or balance this chakra.